 \section{Description of limit objects}

 In this section we describe the limit objects $\vM(\lambda)$ arising in Theorem \ref{thm:inhom-random-graph}, first constructed for the \erdos random graph in \cite{addario2012continuum}.
-We need the following three ingredients: \begin{enumeratei} \item {\bf Real trees:} An abstract notion of ``tree-like'' metric spaces. \item {\bf Shortcuts:} A notion of when and where to identify points in the real tree to take into account the fact that maximal components in the critical regime may not be trees and could have non-zero surplus or complexity. \item {\bf Tilted Brownian excursions:} We will need Brownian excursions whose length are described by the limit of component sizes (appropriately rescaled) of the rank-one model as proved in \cite{SBVHJL10} tilted in favor of excursions with ``large area''. \end{enumeratei}
+We need the following three ingredients: \begin{enumeratei} \item {\bf Real trees:} An abstract notion of ``tree-like'' metric spaces. \item {\bf Shortcuts:} A procedure describing when and where to identify points in the real tree to take into account the fact that maximal components in the critical regime may not be trees and could have non-zero surplus or complexity. \item {\bf Tilted Brownian excursions:} We will need Brownian excursions whose lengths are described by the limit of component sizes (appropriately rescaled) of the rank-one model as proven in \cite{SBVHJL10}, tilted in favor of excursions with ``large area''. \end{enumeratei}